GarethWoodman/GarethWoodman/README.md

 **Background**

-After 5+ years of working in Tech Support I have a valuable understanding of how users interact with a range of software, from off-the-shelf to legacy applciations.
+After 5+ years of working in Tech Support I have a valuable understanding of how users interact with a range of software, from off-the-shelf to legacy applications.
 This has been a great base to develop my technical and emotional skills.
 I was required to identify problems and provide solutions to a magnitude of users quickly and efficiently to keep the business going.
 Naturally this has led me to the development side of IT, I want to be part of the next big application!

 **Objective**